ISCA Conference 2025 returns, reimagined with a unique format and expanded tracks to suit every professional journey!

 5 different tracks available:

-- CFO Track - fully filled!
+- CFO Track - sold out!

-- Business Owner Track - fully filled!
+- Business Owner Track - sold out!

 - Technical Expert Track

-- Sustainability Expert Track - fully filled!
+- Sustainability Expert Track - sold out!

 12 Nov 2025: From Disruption to Direction

-9.30am - 9.40am | Welcome Address by ISCA |
+| 9.30am - 9.40am | Opening Video and Welcome Address by ISCA |

-9.40am - 9.50am | Opening Address by Guest of Honor Ms Indranee Rajah, Minister in the Prime Minister’s Office, Second Minister for Finance, and Second Minister for National Development |
+| 9.40am - 9.50am | Opening Address by Guest of Honor Ms Indranee Rajah, Minister in the Prime Minister’s Office, Second Minister for Finance, and Second Minister for National Development |

-9.50am - 10.00am | Presentation of Workforce Transformation Awards by Guest of Honor |
+| 9.50am - 10.00am | Presentation of Workforce Transformation Awards by Guest of Honor |

-10:00am - 10:50am | Fireside Chat with Minister Indranee: From Disruption to Direction Moderator: Mr Lee Boon Teck Panellist: Minister Indranee Rajah |
+| 10.00am - 10.50am | Fireside Chat with Minister Indranee: From Disruption to Direction Moderator: Mr. Lee Boon Teck Panelist: Minister Indranee Rajah |

-10:50am - 12.00pm | From Disruption to Direction: Our roles in the Changing world Keynote (Mr Ismail Gafoor, Executive Chairman, PropNex Limited) |
+| 10.50am - 12.00pm | Keynote Fireside Chat: From Disruption to Direction: Our roles in the Changing world Moderator: Ms Ang Suat Ching, FCA (Singapore), CFO, Genting Singapore Limited and Resorts World at Sentosa Pte Ltd Speaker: Mr Ismail Gafoor, Executive Chairman, PropNex Realty |

-12.00pm - 2.00pm | Break: Please be advised that lunch is not included. |
+| 12.00pm - 2.00pm | Break: Please be advised that lunch is not included. |

-2.00pm - 5.30pm | Afternoon tracks:
+| 2.00pm - 5.30pm | Afternoon tracks:

 |

-5.30pm | Networking |
+| 5.30pm | Networking |

-CFO Track | |
+| CFO Track | |

-2.00pm - 2.45pm | From Disruption to Direction: Navigating Geopolitics and Geoeconomics into 2026 and Beyond |
+| 2.00pm - 2.45pm | From Disruption to Direction: Navigating Geopolitics and Geoeconomics into 2026 and Beyond |

 The global economic landscape is undergoing profound shifts driven by the crumbling rules-based trading system, sustainability concerns, geopolitical tensions, and rapid technological disruption.
 For CFOs, understanding and managing these macrotrends is essential for steering organisations through uncertainty toward sustainable growth.
 This session delves into the key forces shaping financial leadership in 2026 and beyond, including:

 Join us for a forward-looking discussion that equips CFOs with the tools and perspectives needed to convert disruption into strategic direction and lead with confidence in an uncertain world.
-Speaker: To Be Confirmed | |
+Speakers: Mr Sidharta Sidharta, Partner, International Growth Practice, PwC Singapore Mr Frank Debets, Asia Pacific Customs and Trade Leader, PwC Singapore Mr Tomas Varga, Partner, Transfer Pricing and Europe Tax Desk Leader, PwC Singapore | |

-2.45pm - 3.30pm | The New C-Suite Role: The CFO-COO Role Hybrid — Driving Agility and Strategic Alignment |
+| 2.45pm - 3.30pm | The Evolving Role of a CFO to Drive Agility and Strategic Alignment |

-4.00pm - 4.45pm | Asia’s role under the new global tariff order |
+| 4.00pm - 4.45pm | Asia’s role under the New Global Tariff Order |

 After decades of progress lifting millions out of poverty and steering nations toward prosperity, recent shifts toward trade protectionism and de-globalization threaten to unwind these achievements.
 Singapore’s remarkable economic ascent has been deeply intertwined with the expansion of global trade—will this trajectory be reversed?
 What shape will the new economic order take?
 Francis Tan, Chief Strategist for Asia at Indosuez Wealth Management—a Swiss private bank with a presence in Singapore since 1905—examines the data and highlights key trends shaping the future of Singapore and Asia’s economies.
-Presenter:Mr. Francis Tan, Chief Strategist, Indosuez Wealth Management | |
+Speaker: Mr. Francis Tan, Chief Strategist, Asia, Indosuez Wealth Management | |

-4.45pm - 5.30pm | Elevate Your Organisation’s Financial Reporting: Key insights from ACRA’s latest areas of review focus and surveillance findings |
+| 4.45pm - 5.30pm | Elevate Your Organisation’s Financial Reporting: Key insights from ACRA’s latest areas of review focus and surveillance findings |

 Stay ahead in financial reporting by leveraging crucial takeaways from ACRA’s latest areas of review focus and surveillance findings!
 This segment spotlights an overview of the geopolitical landscape and its implications for financial reporting, along with other developments such as the new presentation standard – SFRS(I) 18, and interconnectivity between financial reporting and sustainability reporting.
 The session will include opportunities for interaction between the speakers and the participants.
+Speakers: Ms. Kong Lai San, Partner, Deloitte & Touche LLP; Ms. Low Yen Mei, Partner Assurance, EY LLP | |

-Technical Expert Track | |
+| Technical Expert Track | |

-2.00pm - 2.30pm | Revised Going Concern Standard: A Joint Focus for Preparers and Auditors |
+| 2.00pm - 2.30pm | Revised Going Concern Standard: A Joint Focus for Preparers and Auditors |

 SSA 570 (Revised 2024) Going Concern, expected to be issued in Q1 2026, responds to corporate failures that highlighted gaps in how going concern risks are assessed and communicated.
 Effective for audits of financial statements for periods beginning on or after 15 December 2026, the revised standard significantly strengthens auditors’ responsibilities in evaluating an entity’s ability to continue as a going concern.
 Correspondingly, management will now be expected to prepare a robust going concern assessment every year, regardless of risk indicators, with greater scrutiny on assumptions, data reliability, and bias.
 The extended assessment period and heightened documentation expectations mean preparers must be ready for deeper auditor challenge and earlier coordination.
 Key enhancements include: